rust-lang/unsafe-code-guidelines/active_discussion/representation.md

 for us to specify how they are treated at the point of a function call.

-### Validity invariant

-The "validity invariant" for each type defines what must hold whenever a value of this type is considered to be initialized.
-The compiler expects the validity invariant to hold **at all times** and is thus allowed to use these invariants to (e.g.) affect the layout of data structures or do other optimizations.

-Therefore, the validity invariant must **at minimum** justify all the layout optimizations that the compiler does.
-We may want a stronger invariant, however, so as to leave room for future optimization.

-As an example, a value of `&T` type can never be null -- therefore, `Option<&T>` can use null to represent `None`.

 ## Goals

+- Document current behavior of compiler.
+  - Indicate which behavior is "permitted" for compiler and which aspects are things that unsafe code can rely upon.
-- Define what we guarantee about the layout of various types and the effect of `#[repr]` annotations.
+  - Include the effect of `#[repr]` annotations.
-- Define the **validity requirements** of various types.
-These are the requirements that must hold at all times when the compiler considers a value to be initialized.
-    - Also examine when/how we could dynamically check these requirements.
-- Uncover the sorts of constraints that we may wish to satisfy in the future.
+- Uncover the sorts of layout optimizations we may wish to do in the future.

 ## Some interesting examples and questions